360macky/scanner-cam/README.md

 ### 🪐 User Interface

-The interface was built on [React v18](https://reactjs.org/blog/2022/03/29/react-v18.html) and [TailwindCSS](https://tailwindcss.com).
+ScannerCam UI was built on [React v18](https://reactjs.org/blog/2022/03/29/react-v18.html) with TypeScript.

 It is responsive.
-And it's also available with a beautiful light and dark mode.
+And it's also available with a beautiful light and dark mode based on the user's preferred color scheme in the browser.

-Once the webpage is loaded with the model, ScannerCam will work even offline.
+### ✅ Testing

+ScannerCam is continuously tested with [Playwright](https://playwright.dev/).
+Playwright is a Node.js library to automate Chromium, Firefox, and WebKit with a single API.

+More than 10 assertions are made to ensure that the app is working correctly.

+The tests are located in the [`tests`](./tests) folder.

 ## 🎨 UI Design